Skip to content

 Colorado’s UPK tuition support is in addition to DPP’s year-round tuition support, meaning Denver families receive more support for preschool than ever before!
 Colorado UPK complements DPP’s proven tuition credit and quality initiative programs.
 Funding from Colorado UPK and DPP can be combined to maximize preschool tuition savings for Denver families.
 And, with the existence of Colorado UPK, DPP is able to expand our programming to meet the needs of more 3-year-olds.
 This means that many Denver children will have two years of preschool funding.

-Enrollment information for the 2024-2025 school year can be found on https://upk.colorado.gov/.
+Enrollment information for the 2024-2025 and 2025-2026 school years can be found on https://upk.colorado.gov/.

 Apply for Colorado UPK